datatheorem/TrustKit/README.md

 * TrustKit will pin any connection performed using Apple Frameworks (`NSURLConnection`, `NSURLSession`, `NSStream`, etc.) even including connections performed within `UIWebViews`.
 * TrustKit can be deployed in an App without having to modify the App's source code.
-* TrustKit follows the HTTP Public Key Pinning specification as closely as possible and provides HPKP functionality such as pinning all subdomains of a given domain  as well as reporting pin violations to a server.
+* TrustKit follows the HTTP Public Key Pinning specification as closely as possible and provides HPKP functionality, such as pinning all subdomains of a given domain,  as well as reporting pin violations to a server.

 Generating SSL Pins